acuarica/hsc/README.md

   expressions for one better.
 * Complete Haskell to Core implementation.
 * Fix Eval for normal form (Variable Capture)

+## Proposal

+* What's the research question? (for Supercompilation)
+* Parser combinator with supercompilation.
+* Rewrite rules or supercompilation?
+* Write down a proposal to convince Nate that supercompilation works.
 * Type-checking by Supercompilation.